drozenzaft/resume/README.md

 Resume for Daniel Rozenzaft, Macaulay Honors College, Class of 2021.
-Edited in LaTeX.

-Access the document by viewing the resume.pdf file.
+Access the document by viewing the docx file.

 Thanks for reading!